-- Place the cauliflower head on a trivet inside the IP.
-Cover with the lid, set the valve to sealing position.
-Cook on manual – high pressure for 1-8 minutes.
+- Place the cauliflower head on a trivet inside the Instant Pot.
+Secure the lid and set the vent to SEALING.
+Select the PRESSURE COOK/MANUAL setting – high pressure for 1-8 minutes.
 If using a small cauliflower head, 1 minute might be enough.
 If using a large and dense cauliflower head, set at 8 minutes.
 For a medium cauliflower head, set at 4 minutes.

-- Once the cooking is finished, quickly release the steam, open the lid and carefully take the cauliflower out.
+- Remove the lid and carefully take the cauliflower out.
 Glaze again, and broil for 7-10 minutes.
 Garnish and serve.

 - If using a small cauliflower head, 1 minute on high pressure might be enough (we tested this recipe many times starting with a small not-so-dense cauliflower, and 1 minute worked fine).
 If using a large and dense cauliflower head, set at 8 minutes.
 For a medium cauliflower head, set at 4 minutes.

 - Place on a sheet pan and brown it under the broiler for 7-10 minutes for a lovely crust.
 Make sure that your oven is preheated, and keep an eye on it as it’s being broiled and decide how long do you need to broil it for.